 There are so many great things to do in Guilin and the surrounding area.
 With some of the most spectacular scenery in China (and I would argue in the world!), Guilin should be on every China travel itinerary.
 Whether you are moving to China as an expat, backpacking through the country or travelling in China with kids, there is something for everyone in Guilin.

-In this article I will tell you all about this incredible city and the surrounding countryside areas, including Longji, Xingping and Yangshuo.
+In this article I will tell you all about the things to do in Guilin and the surrounding countryside areas, including Longji, Xingping and Yangshuo.
 China is a difficult country to travel in at times and information in English is limited, so here I will give you my tips on the best things to do and how to find them- much of which you will not find in the guidebooks or on most travel blogs!

 - Why should you visit Guilin?

 - How many days should I spend in Guilin?

 - When is the best time to travel to Guilin?